 OK, so we’ve talked about all the important things about visiting NYC.
 Time to talk about what to do in NYC!

 Below I’ve arranged daily itineraries you can do in NYC.
-Note that you don’t need to do the itinerary in the same order as I’ve outlined below, however, I’ve grouped the activities and attractions that are close to each other so that they can be visited together.
+Please note: you don’t HAVE to do the itinerary in the same order as I’ve outlined below, however, I’ve grouped the activities and attractions that are close to each other so that they can be visited together.
 That’s why I call this my efficient NYC itinerary!

 My NYC itinerary can be divided as follows: